szehanz/nodes/sage-blade/Blade-Image/README.md

 From inside the iso directory
 aka cd iso/

-Run the following the generate the iso image mkisofs -D -r -V "AUTOINSTALL" -cache-inodes -J -l -b isolinux/isolinux.bin -c isolinux/boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -o ../autoinstall.iso .
+Run the following to generate the iso image

+mkisofs -D -r -V "AUTOINSTALL" -cache-inodes -J -l -b isolinux/isolinux.bin -c isolinux/boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -o ../autoinstall.iso .

 A bootable installable ISO will be placed in the directory before your iso folder with the name autoinstall.iso